ciph0n/AutoDucks/README.md

 # AutoDucks

-A DuckyScript powered Arduino used for automating the boring parts of the processes!
+A DuckyScript powered Arduino used for automating the boring processes!

 ## Requirements